 - 1. Computers with access to confidential information must have network log on and screen saver passwords. - a.
-All passwords are to be at least six characters in length and not easily guessed.i.
+All passwords are to be at least six characters in length and not easily guessed. - i.
 Do not use spouse names, initials, children/pet names, or a dictionary word. - b.
-Change computer passwords every 60 days or when there is suspicion a password is compromised. - c.
 Do not document passwords where they can be seen or found by others. - 2.
-Update computer virus protection definitions weekly and upload operating system updates when they are released. - a.
+Update computer virus protection as scheduled by TSD and upload operating system updates when they are released. - a.
 DPHHS TSD manages updates for the networked computers. - b.
 Field personnel ensure laptops have current updates by logging onto the Montana State network and running all updates. - 3.
-Unless required because of travel, store laptops in a secure and locked location within the CDCPB or field office when not in use. - a.
+Unless required because of travel, store laptops in a secure and locked location within the CDCPB or ESSB or field office when not in use. - a.
 Do not store confidential information on the hard drive of laptops. - b.
 Store encrypted removable media in a separate location which is apart from the laptop when not in use. - 4.
 Wireless internet capability is a security hazard.
 Exercise special precautions when using confidential information on a computer equipped with wireless (Wi-Fi) capability: - a.
-Do not store confidential data on the computer hard drive. - b.
-Disable wireless capability while any removable media containing confidential information are inserted or connected to the computer ("Disable" Wi-Fi). - c.
-Remove all media containing confidential information prior to enabling or utilizing computer wireless capability. - 5.
-Maintain security of confidential information when performing computer equipment repairs by minimizing use of unauthorized personnel.
+Do not store confidential data on the computer hard drive.
+This includes line lists from the Montana Infectious Disease Information System (MIDIS)

-- a.
-CDCPB staff and DPHHS TSD staff attempt to correct the problem. - b.
+- b.
+Disable wireless capability while any removable media containing confidential information are inserted or connected to the computer ("Disable" Wi-Fi). - 5.
+Maintain security of confidential information when performing computer equipment repairs by minimizing use of unauthorized personnel. - a.
+CDCPB, ESSB and DPHHS TSD staff should first attempt to correct the problem. - b.
 If technology consultants outside the DPHHS are needed, DPHHS TSD obtains permission from the appropriate Section Supervisor. - c.
 Remove all removable media containing confidential information prior to repair. - 6.
-Give outdated computer equipment to the DPHHS TSD technician who ensures that all confidential material is completely removed from any internal hard disks. - a.
+Give outdated computer equipment to the DPHHS TSD who ensures that all confidential material is completely removed from any internal hard disks. - a.
 The technician reformats and securely overwrites all hard disks and storage diskettes to prevent data retrieval. - b.
 The secure reformat date for each surplus workstation is recorded in the Comprehensive Computing Materials Inventory database and submitted with surplus requests made to the Department of Health and Hospitals.